| Title: | One-Dimensional Probability Distribution Support for the 'spatstat' Family |

 computation of the estimate without partitioning.
 Specifying

-, a numeric vector of the same length as X
+If at="data", a numeric vector of the same length as X.

-, a probability density object of class "density"
+If at="grid", a probability density object of class "density".

 The function densityAdaptiveKernel.default